EBI-Metagenomics/mettannotator/README.md

 <a name="submission"></a>
 ## Preparing annotations for ENA or GenBank submission

 `mettannotator` produces a final annotation file in GFF3 format.
-To submit the annotations to data archives, it is first necessary to convert the GFF3 file into the required format, using third-party tools available for this conversion. `mettannotator` outputs a specially formatted GFF3 file, named `<prefix>_submission.gff` to be used with converters.
+To submit the annotations to data archives, it is first necessary to convert the GFF3 file into the required format, using third-party tools available. `mettannotator` outputs a specially formatted GFF3 file, named `<prefix>_submission.gff` to be used with converters.

 ### ENA
 ENA accepts annotations in the EMBL flat-file format.